A Chen model for mapping spaces and the surface product: String topology product for surfaces mapping spaces

 \subsection{A Hochschild model for the surface of genus $g$}

-We start by giving a Hochschild model of the mapping space $Map(\Sigma^g,M)$ from the surface of genus $g$ to a $2$-connected, compact, and oriented manifold $M$.
+We start by giving a Hochschild model of the mapping space $\Map(\Sigma^g,M)$ from the surface of genus $g$ to a $2$-connected, compact, and oriented manifold $M$.

-Recall, that the surface $\Sigma^g$ of genus $g\geq 1$ can be represented as a $4g$-gon, where the boundary is identified via the word We choose a subdivision of this polygon, which will fit with the string topology product.
-For this, we use a subdivision into $g^2$ squares, and further subdivide the off diagonal squares further into two triangles, so that e.g. in the case $g=3$ we obtain
+Recall, that the surface $\Sigma^g$ of genus $g\geq 1$ can be represented as a $4g$-gon, where the boundary is identified via the word We choose a subdivision of this polygon that fits with the string topology product.
+For this, we use a subdivision into $g^2$ squares, and further subdivide the off diagonal squares further into two triangles, so that for instance for $g=3$ we obtain

-Each of the diagonal squares are represented via the simplical model of the square $I^2_\bullet$, with $|I^2_k|=k^2+4k+4$.
-On the other hand, for square build out of two triangles, we glue two squares along an edge and collapse the opposite sides to a point,
+Each of the diagonal squares is represented via the simplicial model of the square $I^2_\bullet$, with $|I^2_k|=k^2+4k+4$.
+Also, for the square build out of two triangles, we glue two squares along an edge and collapse the opposite sides to a point,

 This is a model, which has in simplicial degree $k$ exactly $2k^2+5k+4$ elements.
 Gluing all these squares together by identifying the corresponding edges and identifying all vertices, we obtain a simplicial model $(\Sigma^g)_\bullet$ for the surface of genus $g$, with